Cheetah26/keyboard/README.md

 ![paper printouts of my PCB design at various stages next to the final PCB](images/stages.jpg)

 I laid out the PCB according to this design, ordered all the parts, and anxiously waited to find out what I messed up.
 Since this was my first time designing a PCB, fist time programming a microcontroller, and first big soldering project, I 100% expected something to go wrong.
-To my surprise, everything went together perfectly and now I couldn't be happier with it.
+To my surprise, the only issue was that I forgot to account for the size of the jack connecting each half.
+After a little sanding, everything went together perfectly and now I couldn't be happier with it.